Lucina/Art/src/Art.BrowserCookies/README.md

 ultimately execute a decryption via the System account.
 Getting the job scheduled requires elevation to administrator, so the PowerShell process that runs the helper script is elevated which will trigger a UAC prompt if those are enabled.

-v10 cookies on macOS go through Keychain, specifically via the [security](https://www.unix.com/man-page/osx/1/security/) CLI which accesses the browser's store in Keychain.
-This will trigger a privilege check with an option to always allow the calling program access to that store.
+v10 cookies on macOS go through Keychain, specifically via the [`security`](https://www.unix.com/man-page/osx/1/security/) CLI which accesses the browser's store in Keychain.
+This will trigger a privilege check with an option to always allow the calling program access to that store. ***Do not*** select Always Allow, as the permissions are being granted to the `security` utility.

 ### Resources